 When we are with the Teyuna, through the silence of meditation, in stillness, we are given the opportunity connect to something greater than ourselves naturally and effortlessly, we connect to the eternal.
 Through these teachings we are cleansed physically, emotionally, mentally, and spiritually.
 We grow respect for water, rocks and trees and are more able to see that we ourselves are nature.

 For thousands of years in what is now the United States, an estimated 18 million people in over 600 tribes upheld the same sacred vow the Teyuna do, Earth Mother’s original law: All must protect and nurture the planet, our collective home.
-Sixty two tribes remain.
-Instead of millions, 250,000 people occupy territory in 16 of the 50 United States, the majority of them relocated and forced to live in undesirable territories they were neither born in or sworn to protect.
+Sixty-two tribes remain.
+Instead of millions, 250,000 people occupy territory in 16 of the 50 United States, most of them relocated and forced to live in undesirable territories they were neither born in nor sworn to protect.
 The Mother is starved, abused, agitated, and dying.
-Sacred sites have been replaced by abandoned gold mines, high rises and state parks.
+Sacred sites have been replaced by abandoned gold mines, high rises, and state parks.
 Amerindians are our best hope for balance and peace on Earth.
 Please honor and support them.